 Certainly the wines show quite extraordinary directness of fruit; they almost punch you between the eyes with their frankness.
 And, like the wines of the deserts of eastern Washington to the south, they all have good natural acidity thanks to the Okanagan’s routinely cool desert nights.
 The most common winemaking prop in this part of the world – apart from the irrigation that is mandatory and often via overhead sprinklers that help ward off frost – is a little bit of sugar to boost the final alcohol level in the north of the Okanagan (a routine addition in Bordeaux and Burgundy too).

-The quality of winemaking may not yet reach the peaks achieved in Washington, Oregon and California, but this is a relatively tiny, much more youthful wine scene that has been dependent on European vinifera vines – as opposed to native American vines, hybrids and even loganberries – only since the 1990s.
-In this century, however, vineyards have been sprouting along the shores of the lakes and the old melon- and apple-growing sand and loam benches in between, and official BC figures for the total number of licensed wineries in 2008 were more than 160 so there are surely now more than 170 in the Okanagan.
+The quality of winemaking may not yet reach the peaks achieved in Washington, Oregon and California, but this is a relatively tiny, much more youthful wine scene that has been dependent on European Vitis vinifera vines – as opposed to native American vines, hybrids and even loganberries – only since the 1990s.
+In this century, however, vineyards have been sprouting along the shores of the lakes and the old melon- and apple-growing sand and loam benches in between, and official BC figures for the total number of licensed wineries in 2008 was more than 160 so there are surely now more than 170 in the Okanagan.

 So popular has vine growing become that some pretty marginal areas have been planted in this British Columbia playground.
 Some failed the test of last winter’s particularly low temperatures, which, as in eastern Washington, can freeze vines to death.
 Bushfires and winter kill, along with grape-eating bears and rattlesnakes, is certainly an unusual combination.